List of Tour de Ski men's overall winners

 This is a list of the Tour de Ski men's overall winners.
 The Tour de Ski is an annual cross-country skiing event held annually since the 2006–07 season in Central Europe, modeled on the Tour de France of cycling.
 The Tour de Ski is a Stage World Cup event in the FIS Cross-Country World Cup.
 Each Tour de Ski has consisted of six to nine stages, held during late December and early January in the Czech Republic, Germany, Italy, and Switzerland.

 The skier with the lowest aggregate time at the end of each day wears the gold bib, representing the leader of the overall standings.
 There are one other bibs as well: the silver bib, worn by the leader of the point standings and violet bib, worn by the leader of the climbing standings.

-Dario Cologna and Johannes Høsflot Klæbo have won the most Tours with four.
-Both, together with Alexander Bolshunov have managed to win two consecutive Tours.
+Johannes Høsflot Klæbo have won the most Tours with five.
+Together with Dario Cologna and Alexander Bolshunov have managed to win two consecutive Tours.
 Klæbo is the youngest winner; he won in 2018–19, 22 years and 76 days old.
 Lukáš Bauer is the oldest winner, having been 32 years, 145 days old when he won the 2009–10 edition.

-Norwegian skiers have won the most Tours with eight; four Norwegian and three Russian skiers have won.
-The most recent winner is Johannes Høsflot Klæbo of Norway, who won the 2024–25 Tour de Ski, his fourth.
+Norwegian skiers have won the most Tours with nine; four Norwegian and three Russian skiers have won.
+The most recent winner is Johannes Høsflot Klæbo of Norway, who won the 2025–26 Tour de Ski, his fifth.